RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 	- `subject/star/host`: This page covers information regarding the host star of a specific star system.
 	- `subject/star/child`: This page covers information regarding a child star of a specific star system.
 - `subject/star_system`: This page covers information regarding star systems.
+- `subject/old_world`: This page covers information regarding the old world.
+- `subject/new_world`: This page covers information regarding the new world.
 # Dates
 Dates is an optional JSON-style array of dates which can be included in a files YAML.
 The following keys should be attached to each node in the array:
 - **name**: The name of the event as a string.